vuevert/Vert-Core/README.md

 Vert is a library which is designed for building applications that are based on Vue in OOP.
 It provides some function and decorators to help you to achieve that goal.
 In General, it turns Vue into Angular.

-If you don't feel that good about it, please just stop - we are not here.
+If you don't feel good about it, please just stop reading. 😢

 ## Quick start